Phantom5800/PhantomGamesBot/README.md

 In order to fill out the `.env`, you'll need to register as a [Twitch developer](https://dev.twitch.tv/console/apps/create) and create an application, this will get you a client id.
 Then [generate an oauth token](https://twitchapps.com/tmi/) and you'll be good to go for running the bot locally.

 # Default Commands
+Default command set that can be used by anyone.

 ### !bot
 Provides a link to the github page for this bot's source code.